What is Azure Active Directory?

 To enhance your Azure Active Directory, you can add paid capabilities using the Azure Active Directory Basic, Premium P1, and Premium P2 editions.
 Azure Active Directory paid editions are built on top of your existing free directory, providing enterprise class capabilities spanning self-service, enhanced monitoring, security reporting, Multi-Factor Authentication (MFA), and secure access for your mobile workforce.

 For the pricing options of these editions, see Azure Active Directory Pricing.
 Azure Active Directory Premium P1, Premium P2, and Azure Active Directory Basic are not currently supported in China.
-Please contact us at the Azure Active Directory Forum for more information.
+For more information about Azure AD pricing, you can contact the Azure Active Directory Forum.

 A number of Azure Active Directory capabilities are available through "pay as you go" editions:

 - Active Directory B2C is the identity and access management solution for your consumer-facing applications.
-For more details, see Azure Active Directory B2C
+For more information, see Azure Active Directory B2C

 - Azure Multi-Factor Authentication can be used through per user or per authentication providers.
-For more details, see What is Azure Multi-Factor Authentication?
+For more information, see What is Azure Multi-Factor Authentication?